TakeTours > Latin America > Bolivia > 15-Day Bolivia, Titicaca Lake, Uyuni Salt Lake, Cuzco and Machupicchu Tour from La Paz in, Lima out

 Licancabur is a perfect conical stratovolcano on the Bolivia-Chile border, overlooking Laguna Verde.
 Revered by Incas, it contains one of the world's highest lakes at its summit.

-Standard Hotel: Balsa Inn 3* Backpacker Class/Qalasaya 3* Tourist Class in Puno or Similar
+Standard Hotel: Balsa Inn 3* Hostel for Backpacker Class/Qalasaya 3* Hotel for Tourist Class in Puno or Similar

-Deluxe Hotel: Jose Antonio 4* First Class/ Libertador 5* Luxury Class in Puno or Similar
+Deluxe Hotel: Jose Antonio 4* Hotel for First Class/ Libertador 5* Hotel for Luxury Class in Puno or Similar

 Breakfast: Included|Lunch: Included|Dinner: Excluded